The Aberdeen Fertility Centre

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.

 Upper Second Class Honours degree (2.1 or above) (or equivalent) in a Biological or Molecular sciences discipline.
 Other degree classes (2:2 is a minimum) and subjects may be considered as long as the applicant demonstrates experience in biological subjects.
-Please check the In My Country pages to find out if your degree is equivalent.
+Please check the In My Country or Territory pages to find out if your degree is equivalent.

-Please enter your country to view country-specific entry requirements.
+Please enter your country or territory to view relevant entry requirements.

 To study for a Postgraduate Taught degree at the University of Aberdeen it is essential that you can speak, understand, read, and write English fluently.
 The minimum requirements for this degree are as follows: